AlexsanderHamir/PromptFuse/README.md

-# PromptFuse: A Simple Token Compression Technique
+# TokenSpan: A Simple Token Compression Technique

 ## 🔢 THE FORMULA: `Saved = (2 × X) - (X + 4)`

-PromptFuse is based on a straightforward idea:
+TokenSpan is based on a straightforward idea:
 **compress token usage by substituting frequently repeated phrases with a single-token code**.

 For example, consider a common two-token phrase like `"Microsoft Designer"`.